-Backport Concurrent is a dependency for use of the JCache API.
-Rather than using the library which maven will pull down, users should consider using the JDK5 version, which is faster if they are running JDK5.
+Ehcache core and debugger require Backport Concurrent.
+Rather than using the library which maven will pull down, users should consider using the version for their specific version of Java.
+This is not something that Maven can handle automatically.
+A JDK specific version should be faster than the generic one.
 See http://dcl.mathcs.emory.edu/util/backport-util-concurrent.